Ferdelolmo/resume/src/articles/faro.md

 In previous roles, I had used **Real User Monitoring (RUM)** from Datadog.
 It’s a powerful solution but often overkill for a small project with a limited budget.
 I also considered Hotjar, which is excellent for heatmaps, but I wanted a more integrated, cost effective solution.

-That’s when I discovered **Grafana Faro**, a free, open-source frontend observability solution within the Grafana Cloud ecosystem.
+That’s when I discovered **Grafana Faro**, a free, open source frontend observability solution within the Grafana Cloud ecosystem.
 It was love at first query ❤️

 ## Getting Started with Grafana Faro 🛠️

 Setting up Grafana Faro is straightforward.
 In Grafana Cloud, a setup wizard walks you through the process:

 1.  **Specify your domain and app name.**
-2.  **Install the necessary dependencies.** For my React project 💻, I ran:
+2.  **Install the necessary dependencies.** For my React project I ran on the termianl 💻:

     ```bash
     npm install @grafana/faro-react @grafana/faro-web-tracing @grafana/faro-web-sdk